iammonthatsall/iammonthatsall/README.md

 # 👋 Hi, I'm Raymond Marquez (@iammonthatsall)
-### Full-Stack & Android Developer | Former IT Leader 🚀
+### Full-Stack & Android Developer | Enterprise Systems Expert 🚀

-Propesyunal na developer na may malalim na karanasan sa pagbuo ng mga **production-grade enterprise systems**.
-Binuo ko nang buo (end-to-end) ang isang malaking ticketing platform na kasalukuyang ginagamit sa produksyon, gamit ang native Android (Kotlin) at Web technologies.
-Backed by **10+ years of solid IT experience** sa systems administration at ERP platforms (SAP/Microsoft Dynamics).
+I am a full-stack developer with a strong operational foundation backed by **10+ years of diverse IT experience** in systems administration and ERP platforms (SAP S/4HANA, Microsoft Dynamics).
+I specialize in designing and building production-grade enterprise systems end-to-end, bridging the gap between complex operations and modern mobile/web solutions.

 ---

-### 👀 About Me & Focus
+### 👀 About Me
-- 🌍 **What I Do:** I bridge the gap between complex enterprise operations and modern mobile/web solutions.
+- 🌍 **Focus:** Developing high-performance, cost-efficient, and secure cloud-native applications.
-- 🚀 **Current Project:** Maintaining and scaling a multi-role Partner Portal & Support Dashboard at JK2L2 Inc.
+- 🚀 **Current Role:** Building and scaling a multi-role Partner Portal & Support Dashboard at JK2L2 Inc.
-- 🌱 **My Focus:** Building highly optimized, cost-efficient, and secure cloud-native applications.
+- 💼 **Career Goal:** Seeking a remote developer role with an innovative international team.
-- 💞️ **Looking to Collaborate on:** Remote or international roles in Full-Stack web development, Android applications, or Open-Source projects.
+- 💞️ **Looking to Collaborate on:** Android applications, full-stack web platforms, or open-source software.

 ---